Thelazia: Human infections/cases

-The eyeworm, Thelazia californiensis is a spiruroid nematode.
+The eyeworm Thelazia californiensis is a spiruroid nematode.
 It was first described by Price in 1930, as a parasite of dogs in the western United States.
-T. Californiensis can infest dog, cat, sheep, deer and other mammals and causes a disease known as thelaziasis.
+T. Californiensis can infest dogs, cats, sheep, deer and other mammals and causes a disease known as thelaziasis.
 This is not a common disease.
 This eyeworm commonly parasitizes in the tear ducts and conjunctival sac of its hosts, and appears as a creamy, thin-white thread measuring slightly over a half an inch in length.
 The adult worms may be found in the conjunctival sac or tear ducts.
 The eggs or larvae can be seen when the tears or secretions are examined under the microscope.
 The eyeworms are most common on the Pacific Coast.
-Human can become infested, but is extremely rare and thought to be accidental.
-There are only few reports of Thelazia californiensis infestation in humans.
+Humans can become infested, but it is extremely rare and thought to be accidental.
+There are only a few reports of Thelazia californiensis infestation in humans.